 Tests for SIADH

 The patients with SIADH have a combination of ADH-induced water retention and secondary solute loss.
-The overall solute loss is more prominent than water retention in patients with chronic SIADH.
+The overall solute loss is more prominent then water retention in patients with chronic SIADH.
 The treatment of SIADH involves correction and maintenance of corrected sodium levels and correction of underlying abnormalities such as hypothyroidism or pulmonary or CNS infection.
-The goal of sodium correction is more than 130 mEq/L.
+The goal of sodium correction is more then 130 mEq/L.

 The choice of treatment depends essentially upon the severity of symptoms at presentation.
-A mild but rapid fall in sodium levels can cause severe symptoms like delirium, confusion, and seizures while chronic but significant hyponatremia (less than 125 mEq/L) may produce mild or no symptoms.
-So, in patients with mild to moderate symptoms, the mainstay of the treatment is the restriction of oral water intake with the goal of less than 800 mL/day.
+A mild but rapid fall in sodium levels can cause severe symptoms like delirium, confusion, and seizures while chronic but significant hyponatremia (less then 125 mEq/L) may produce mild or no symptoms.
+So, in patients with mild to moderate symptoms, the mainstay of the treatment is the restriction of oral water intake with the goal of less then 800 mL/day.
 If hyponatremia is persistent, sodium chloride in the form of oral salt tablets or intravenous saline can be given.
-Loop diuretics such as furosemide (20 mg twice daily) also can be added to salt tablets as it helps to decrease the urine concentration and thereby increasing water excretion particularly among the patients whose urine osmolality is much higher than serum osmolality (greater than 500 mOsm/kg).
+Loop diuretics such as furosemide (20 mg twice daily) also can be added to salt tablets as it helps to decrease the urine concentration and thereby increasing water excretion particularly among the patients who's urine osmolality is much higher then serum osmolality (greater then 500 mOsm/kg).

 Vasopressin receptor antagonists such as conivaptan (IV) or tolvaptan (oral) are also available and approved for severe persistent SIADH.
 These drugs prevent ADH-mediated free water retention by antagonizing V2 receptors and correct hyponatremia.
 Tolvaptan is hepatotoxic and should not be given to the patients with liver disease.
 Intravenous conivaptan is very effective in correcting hyponatremia and baseline mental status in hospitalized patients.
 Other therapies, like lithium or demeclocycline, are also effective in SIADH, but both drugs are nephrotoxic and have other potential side effects; therefore, they should only be used when other therapies fail.

-The management of patients with SIADH us multidisciplinary because of the diverse causes.
+The management of patients with SIADH is multidisciplinary because of the diverse causes and the challenge to treat the patient successfully without causing further complications.
 The aim is to control the primary condition causing SIADH as well as monitoring the fluid status and electrolytes.
-Several newer agents are available that can lower or block actions of ADH but expertise is necessary when using these medications.
+The nursing staff and clinicians involved must work as an interdisciplinary team to minimize complications and provide the best care.
+Several newer agents are available that can lower or block actions of ADH, but expertise is necessary when using these medications.
 The prognosis for patients with SIADH depends on the cause.
 For benign causes, the prognosis is excellent but those cases caused by malignancies tend to have a poor outcome.
 (Level V)